AeraHUB 25 - The Decision Intelligence Summit | New York - Nov 4, 2025Learn More

 Mitigating Risk and Building Resilience in High-Tech Supply Chains Using Decision Intelligence

-This is the second in a five-part series of blog posts on transforming high-tech supply chain operations with the decision intelligence of Aera Decision Cloud.
+This is the second in a five-part series of blog posts on transforming high-tech supply chain operations with Aera, the decision intelligence agent.

 A Volatile Landscape Demanding Proactive Defense